 Theory of Operation

-The AES unit supports both encryption and decryption for AES-128/192/256 in ECB, CBC, CFB, OFB and CTR modes using a single, shared data path.
+The AES unit supports both encryption and decryption for AES-128/192/256 in ECB, CBC, CFB, OFB and CTR modes as well as GCM using a single, shared data path.
 That is, it can either do encryption or decryption but not both at the same time.

 The AES unit features a key expanding mechanism to generate the required round keys on-the-fly from a single initial key provided through the register interface.
 This means the processor needs to provide just the initial encryption key to the AES unit via register interface.
 The AES unit then uses this key to generate all round keys as they are needed in parallel to the actual encryption/decryption.
 The benefits of this design compared to passing all round keys via register interface include: